This is unpublished

 Prakash Vishnu, MD, FACP

-Project Overview: This project is aimed at standardizing the testing and treatment protocols for hemophagocytic lymphohistiocytosis (HLH) at the University of Washington/Fred Hutch Cancer Center.
+Project Overview: Dr. Vishnu's project aims to standardize testing and treatment protocols for hemophagocytic lymphohistiocytosis (HLH) at the University of Washington/Fred Hutch Cancer Center.
 HLH is a life-threatening condition with variable presentations, often leading to delayed diagnosis and inconsistent treatments.
-The project goals include developing a diagnostic algorithm and treatment protocol, training healthcare providers, and improving patient outcomes.
+The project goals include creating a standardized diagnostic algorithm in the hospital's Epic system, developing treatment protocols based on evidence-based guidelines in the Beacon system, training healthcare providers on these protocols, and monitoring and measuring outcomes, such as time to diagnosis, treatment initiation, and patient survival rates.
+The project will follow a structured approach, including pilot testing, data collection, analysis, and adjustments.
+The ultimate aim is to integrate the successful protocols into routine practice and disseminate them to other institutions.

 Trang Vu, MD, MPH